BenjaminBryan/CIOS-Project/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------
 Functionality

-Quick and easy sale management
+1) Quick and easy sale management

-Possibility of flexible POS configuration : with a display for cashier, a monitor, a touch screen and connected scanner/ scale.
+2) Possibility of flexible POS configuration : with a display for cashier, a monitor, a touch screen and connected scanner/ scale.

-Most functions can be operated without the use of a mouse: the use of POS keyboard only
+3) The possibility to use the touch screen

+4) Mechanism of automatic recognition of errors – active while entering data by cashier

+5) Possibility to adapt the cashier graphic interface to customers’ needs : applies to POS configured with a monitor or touch screen

+6) Possibility to use POSs for Inventory